theo-armour/pages/13-technology-applied-sciences/computing-software/software-by-type/drawing/draw-svg-vector.md

 ## Drawings Google ~ https://docs.google.com/drawings

 * Exports to SVG
 * Easy scribbling and curving
-* no pressure, no layers, no edit vertices on scribbles
+* No pressure, no layers, no edit vertices on scribbles
-* edit polylines
+* Edit polylines

 ## https://excalidraw.com/

 * See whiteboard.md
+* Many clipart libraries ~ downloadable

 ## https://designer.gravit.io ~ $$ ~ Owned by Corel!

 * https://designer.io
 * Looks very featured ~ but complicated
 * No pressure, no touch??